Berea-College-CSC-226/t04-main/Answers/t04_questions_bandyc_spencerc.md

 1.d.
 Briefly describe two or more of the PEP8 warnings you fixed.
 Does the resulting code look better or worse?
 Why?

 ```
-    We put more notation on what our code is actually doing,
+    We put more notation on what our code is actually doing.
+We removed redundant lines of code and made sure all the indentations were correct.
+We got rid of any squigglies.
+The code looks better now.
 ```

 _Return to the Google Doc to continue the assignment._